Attarintiki Daredi (soundtrack)

-Attarintiki Daredi is the feature film soundtrack of the 2013 film of the same name starring Pawan Kalyan, Samantha Ruth Prabhu and Pranitha Subhash.
-Directed by Trivikram Srinivas, the film's music and background score were composed by Devi Sri Prasad marking his immediate collaboration with Pawan Kalyan and Trivikram Srinivas Individually.
+Attarintiki Daredi is the feature film soundtrack of the 2013 film of the same name directed by Trivikram Srinivas starring Pawan Kalyan.
+The film's music and background score were composed by Devi Sri Prasad marking his immediate collaboration with Pawan Kalyan and Trivikram Srinivas Individually.
 The soundtrack consists of 6 songs and a bit song all composed by Devi Sri Prasad and Ramajogayya Sastry, Sri Mani and himself penning the lyrics.
 The album's release coincided with a promotional audio launch function on 19 July 2013 at Shilpakala Vedika in Hyderabad under high security arrangements on Aditya Music label.